ink-grafia/logstash-filter-rmf/README.md

 # logstash-filter-rmf
-Allows to remove not whitelisted fields
+This is a Logstash filter plugin, that allows to remove not whitelisted fields